 I’ve been attending travel shows since 2007, when I started writing.
 To me, they’ve always seemed like a natural thing for travel writers to do.

 Yet I’m always surprised at how few of my travel-writing peers attend them.
 Their rationalization is always something like, “They’re just for tourists”.

 I don’t agree.

 I’ve made great contacts at travel shows that have led to press trips and assignments at beautiful resorts and hotels.
-I can't even begin to count the number of trips I’ve been on by attending travel trade shows, but someday when I have some spare time I might try.
+I can't even begin to count the number of trips I’ve scored by attending travel trade shows.

 Who doesn’t get excited browsing at booths about Trinidad, Jamaica, France, Wales, Ireland, England, New Zealand, or Australia?